Creating a Deal Contract

 dealStatus — Business-Level Status Code (Freely Defined by You)

-dealStatus returns different action codes based on msg.sender identity.
+dealStatus returns a unified action code regardless of caller identity.
 It is the Agent's primary decision-making reference — returns a number, and the Agent looks up the action table in instruction() to decide the next step.

 Design points: